St. Louis Roof Replacement

 Challenge: Original builder-grade shingles had widespread hail bruising invisible from the ground.
 Adjuster initially scoped partial repair only.

-Solution: Photographed every slope with damage measurements, presented findings to adjuster on-site, and confirmed full replacement scope.
-Installed Class 4 shingles with documented insurance discount for homeowner.
+Solution: Photographed every slope with damage measurements, provided carrier-ready findings, and confirmed full replacement scope.
+Installed Class 4 shingles with documented carrier review for homeowner.

 Kirkwood